 This time of year brings pressure to interact, be social, and put on a display of happiness in our words and actions.
 Even if you’re feeling very merry indeed (I’ve been feeling quite Christmassy this year), you’ll probably also be strained and snappy every now and then.
 There’s only so much socializing, chatting, talking, networking, and well-wishing we can do before we get worn a bit threadbare.
 Here are a few tips to help you remain sane and fit for human interaction during this season:

-1. Don’t feel obligated to do Christmas Activity XYZ just because everyone else does.
+1. Don’t feel obligated to do Christmas / New Year’s Eve Activity XYZ just because everyone else does.

-2. Recognize that sometimes more interaction is what you might need.
+2. Sometimes more interaction is what you might need.

 We’ve all been there – wanting to crawl under the covers and hide from absolutely everyone.
 But if the urge to hide from the world is making you feel more miserable, then you might actually need to rally your nerve and seek out more interaction, not less.
 Yes, we all need a break and time to ourselves, but it’s about balance.
 If you find yourself going too far into hermitude, find one or two people you can go out with (even if it’s just for a walk) to help lift the clouds a bit.

-3. Sometimes, the choice you have is between being right and being pleasant.
+3. You might have to choose between being right and being pleasant.

 This is one of my mantras for getting through awkward family or work related parties.
 If conversations turn heated, don’t worry about being right.
 It’s a party, not a court trial, and your goal is to survive the conversation with your dignity and relationships intact.
 Instead, focus on being pleasant and leave the desire to win behind.
 (Click here for more tips on surviving parties!)